A Clinician’s Guide to Clinical Endodontics

 Regional Block

-When giving a regional block, either an IANB or SANB, the dentist should administer 1 carpule of an anesthetic with a vasoconstrictor and then wait a few minutes to observe whether the patient reports any subjective signs (“feeling numb” or “feeling my lip or cheek is fat”).
-The first injection with an anesthetic with vasoconstrictor will help maintain the anesthetic in the region of the block.
+When giving a regional block, such as an IANB, the dentist should administer 1 cartridge of an anesthetic and then wait a few minutes to observe whether the patient reports any subjective signs (“feeling numb” or “feeling my lip or cheek is fat”).

-If the patient states that he or she feels the anesthetic is taking effect, the clinician did not miss the anatomical block and should proceed with an anesthetic with no vasoconstrictor.
-If the patient does not report “feeling numb” or any other subjective equivalent, it is a sign that either the anatomical block was missed or there was not enough concentration of base “onboard” to penetrate the nerve sheath.
-Either way, the second carpule of anesthesia should consist of 3% mepivacaine with no epinephrine.
-The subsequent injections with 3% mepivacaine will not further lower the surrounding pH and therefore enhance the amount of base to be available to penetrate the nerve sheath.
-After administering the second carpule of anesthetic, if the patient begins to feel numb, it was due to anesthetic concentration; if not, the clinician must reevaluate the anatomical placement of the anesthetic.
+If the patient states that he or she feels the anesthetic is taking effect, the clinician did not miss the anatomical block and should proceed with testing the tooth for numbness.
+If the patient does not report “feeling numb” or any other subjective equivalent, it is a sign that either the anatomical block was missed or there was not enough concentration of base “onboard” to penetrate the nerve sheath and the clinician should inject another cartridge of anesthetic.
+If lip numbness occurs but the tooth is still responding to testing, the clinician should move on to administration of supplemental injections.